chopinlab/chopinlab.github.io/_posts/2020-02-09-privacy-policy.md

 **4\.
 Create an item of personal information to process**

 ① 'ChopinFrog' processes the following personal information items.

-We do not obtain special permission for personal information, nor do we use personal information other than Android advertising ID for advertising.
+-We do not obtain special permission for personal information, nor do we use personal information other than Android advertising ID for advertising.

 **5 \.
 Destruction of personal information *('ChopinFrog')* will destroy personal information without delay when the purpose of processing personal information is achieved.
 The procedures, deadlines and methods of destruction are as follows:**